Jazz Tevaga: 2018

 In 2018 he cemented a position as a bench hooker for the Warriors, filling in for the starting 9 Issac Luke.
 He appeared in 20 games, 19 of which from the bench.
 His performance as a specialist bench player was rewarded at the 2018 Dally M Awards when he was given the first Interchange Player Of The Year award.

 2019

 Tevaga made 22 appearances for New Zealand in the 2019 NRL season as the club missed out on the finals.

 2020

 Tevaga made 12 appearances for New Zealand in the 2020 NRL season as the club once again missed out on the finals.

 2021

 In the final round of the 2021 NRL season, Tevaga was sent to the sin bin for fighting in the club's 44-0 loss against the Gold Coast.

 2022

 Tevaga made a total of 17 appearances for the New Zealand club in the 2022 NRL season as they finished 15th on the table.

+2023

+Tevaga played eleven games for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.
+He played in all three finals games as the club reached the preliminary final before being defeated by Brisbane.

+2024

+On 1 August 2024, it was announced that Tevaga would be leaving the New Zealand Warriors at the end of the season.

+He made 19 appearances for the New Zealand Warriors in the 2024 NRL season which saw the club finish 13th on the table.
+On 11 October 2024, Tevaga signed with the Manly Warringah Sea Eagles for the 2025 season.

+2025

+Tevaga played every game for Manly in the 2025 NRL season as the club missed the finals.
+Tevaga would leave Manly at the end of the season and sign with Wakefield Trinity on a 2-year deal.
+On 5 July, Tevaga confirmed his two year deal with Wakefield.